gregorytm/squareOneClient/README.md

 ## A client side React app.
-One admin, managers and employees for a water damage, home resteration site.
+One admin with managers and employees for tempature damage, home resteration site.

 *Allows the creation and data colleciton of a home project that has chambers, dehumidifiers, and affected materials to track tempatures in a water damaged home*